bonitasoft/bonita-labs-doc/md/index.md

 # Bonita Intelligent Continuous Improvement Add-on
-Monitor the duration of open cases, get help from an Artifical Intelligence algorithm providing the chances for each case to finish within a target duration, and follow the trends on the longer term thanks to the Analytics dashboard.
+Monitor the duration of open cases, get help from an Artificial Intelligence algorithm providing the chances for each case to finish within a target duration, and follow the trends on the longer term thanks to the Analytics dashboard.

-This page explains the values and content of Bonita ICI Add-on, which is composed of a standalone application connected to Bonita Engine database, and two Living Applications: one for the Configuration of business elements and algorithm, and one for Operations Management.
+This page explains the values and content of BICI Add-on, which is composed of a standalone application connected to Bonita Database, and two Living Applications: one for the Configuration of business elements and algorithm, and one for Operations Management.

 ![Bonita ICI Add-on logo](images/ici.png)